Dani3lSun/apex-plugin-apexscreencapture/README.md

 - **Selector Border Color** - Color of the DOM selector outline
 - **Selector Fill Content** - Whether the content of a selected area is filled with color or not.
 (30% darker than selector´s border color)
 - **JQuery Selector** - Enter the JQuery Selector that should be captured
-- **Open image in new tab (or save to Item)** - Choose whether the image should be opened in a new tab or saved as base64 png to an APEX item
+- **Open image in new tab (or save to DB)** - Choose whether the image should be opened in a new window or saved to DB using custom PL/SQL (for BLOBs)
-- **Item Picker** - Item which holds the base64 png image informations
+- **PLSQL Code** - PLSQL code which saves the image to database tables or collections
 - **Background color** - Canvas background color, if none is specified in DOM.
 Set undefined for transparent
 - **Width** - Width in pixels (default screen width)
 - **Height** - Height in pixels (default screen height)